Home / ORPAS Application Guide / ORPAS – University of Ottawa

 • The tests are at the applicant’s expense.

-The Audiology and Speech-Language Pathology program recognizes the barriers and challenges that Indigenous students face in accessing higher education.
+The Audiology program recognizes the barriers and challenges that Indigenous students face in accessing higher education.

-Two places are reserved for Indigenous candidates who are Canadian citizens and apply to the Speech-Language Pathology program, and 2 places for candidates who apply to the Audiology program.
-These persons must:
+Two places are reserved for Indigenous candidates who are Canadian citizens and apply to the Audiology program.

 • meet the minimum requirements for entry into the program.

-• apply for admission to the program via ORPAS, in accordance with the program-specific application process (refer to Audiology and Speech-Language Pathology: Admission Process).
+• apply for admission to the program via ORPAS, in accordance with the program-specific application process (refer to Audiology: Admission Process).

 The program’s Admissions Committee will review files that are complete, which include the following 5 elements: